 3. Use Plenty of Flour

 This is another big one.
-If your pizza sticks it burns, then we are all out of luck.
-Add cornmeal to your peel so the pizza can easily slide off the peel when transferring to the oven.
-I usually add a handful (1/3 cup) to the peel and spread it out evenly before placing the rolled out dough on the peel.
-It also contributes to the crust’s flavor.
-Don’t add it directly to the stone because it will end up burning in the oven.
+Add a handful of flour to your pizza peel so the pizza can easily slide off the peel when transferring to the oven.
+Semolina flour is best as it’s more course than all-purpose flour.
+It creates a ball-bearing effect so the pizza can easily slide off the peal.
+This goes hand and hand with well-floured pizza dough.
+You want the pizza to easily slide across the peel when shaking.
 Sliding the pizza onto the stone can take a little practice.
 If you quickly jiggle the peel back and forth you can slowly slide it right off the peel.